-If you use Windows 2000 or NT, the SOYO-CD will not detect your motherboard type.
+If you use Windows NT or 2000, the SOYO-CD will not detect your motherboard type.
 In that case the following dialog will pop up, please choose your motherboard and press OK.
-Now the SOYO-CD Start Up Menu will be shown
+Now the SOYO-CD Start Up Menu will be shown.